-The premiere of the show's upcoming seventh season has been pushed back to summer 2017, but as we wait out the long winter together, check back for updates on everything going on with the series — from casting announcements to scheduling details to new theories.
+The premiere of the show's upcoming seventh season will air July 16, but as we wait out the long winter together, check back for updates on everything going on with the series—from casting announcements to scheduling details to new theories.

 As of Sept.
 1, production on the seven-episode season was officially underway, according to Entertainment Weekly.
-Filming will take place in Northern Ireland, Spain and Iceland and will be helmed by veteran Thrones directors Alan Taylor (season 1's "Baelor"), Jeremy Podeswa (season 5's "Unbowed, Unbent, Unbroken") and Mark Mylod (season 6's "No One"), as well as newcomer Matt Shakman.
+Filming took place in Northern Ireland, Spain and Iceland and was helmed by veteran Thrones directors Alan Taylor (season 1's "Baelor"), Jeremy Podeswa (season 5's "Unbowed, Unbent, Unbroken") and Mark Mylod (season 6's "No One"), as well as newcomer Matt Shakman.

 Thanks to a scenery related filming delay, the premiere date was pushed back from spring to summer.
 "Now that winter has arrived on Game of Thrones, executive producers David Benioff and D.B.
 Weiss felt that the storylines of the next season would be better served by starting production a little later than usual, when the weather is changing," said HBO programming president Casey Bloys.